The Red Detachment of Women (1961 film): Cultural Revolution

-The Cultural Revolution (1966–76) is often seen as a dark period of Chinese politics and violence.
-The government follows Mao's order started a reform campaign.
-The government follows Mao's order of reform campaign through regulation of theaters by sifting through plays, keeping the “good” ones and banning any plays that contain feudal content.
+The Cultural Revolution (1966–76) was a period in Chinese history initiated by Mao Zedong with the stated purpose of combatting bureaucratism within the Party, ending a right-ward drift in society, and preventing the Chinese Revolution from ossifying; many critics have pointed out the upheaval it created.
+The government endeavored to reshape society through arts and culture, keeping ideological acceptable works and banning ones that contradicted the revolutionary line.
 Later, all traditional and Western-influenced plays are banned as well.
 Yet this period also witnesses the creation of “革命样板戏 (revolutionary opera)”, The Red Detachment of Women is one of the few that survived during the revolution period.

 However, the real history is very different from the story on the screen.
 As a combat unit, the Red Detachment of Women lasted only 500 days before it was broken up by Kuomintang troops.
 Some of them died on the battlefield and a few were captured.
 Most of the rest returned to civilian life, hidden from view.
 It wasn't until many years later when their stories were discovered by accident, and they became the main characters in novel, movies, and stage plays.
 However, what happened to them after they put down their guns and the long life after that is rarely mentioned.
 During the ill-fated Cultural Revolution, the ballet version of “The Red Detachment of Women" became one of the many ballets used to entertain foreign guests, was designated as a Revolutionary opera, and was remade into a film, showing all over the country.
+In the contemporary academia, there are scholars challenged the view that model operas were merely propaganda tools.
+For example, Barbara Mittler argued that works like The Red Detachment of Women also worked as influential cultural productions that molded collective memory and aesthetic practices during the Cultural Revolution.
 These are two very different images: On stage, they are the heroes of the revolution; in reality, they are the objects of the revolution.

 The reality is that some of the soldiers fell into a low ebb in the political movements after 1949 because of the experience of being captured by the Kuomintang or being married to "politically incorrect" people.
 Writers and artists who created the Red Detachment of Women series of works of art also faced repercussions to varying degrees.
 Bai Shuxiang (白淑湘), the first actress to play Wu Qionghua in the ballet Red Detachment of Women, was labeled as “destructive Revolutionary opera" and "counter-revolutionary” and was once sent to a Labor camp.
 The screenwriter, director, and former head of the National Ballet of China, Li Chengxiang (李承祥), was dismissed as a "capitalist roader" and locked up in a cowshed until the capitalist needed him to play the villain "Nanba Tian"(南霸天).
 The archetype and the artistic image, two groups that are far apart from each other, suddenly became class enemies.
 They are the shadow of the on-stage glorious Red Detachment of Women, where the light of history turns dark.